janbodnar/JasperReports-Skolenie/examples/subreport/README.md

 ```xml
 <parameter name="customerId" class="java.lang.Integer" isForPrompting="false"/>
 ```
-The parameter from the master report to the subreport is passed in the `<subreportParameterExpression>`.
+The `customerId` from the master report to the subreport is passed in the `<subreportParameterExpression>`.
 The parameter's `isForPrompting` attribute is set to `false`.